 On the other hand, she knew that Vault 13 wasn’t far from Vault 15.
-Alessandra had heard many many times how Jolene Hassan had walked from Vault 13 to Shady Sands then to Vault 15 (and found a Colt Rangemaster hidden in a Vault 15 bathroom, as Maeve Hassan would unfailingly narrate).
+Alessandra had heard many many times how Jolene Hassan had walked from Vault 13 to Shady Sands then to Vault 15.
+And how she had found a Colt Rangemaster hidden in a Vault 15 bathroom, as Maeve Hassan would unfailingly narrate.

 Vault 15 was hundreds of kilometres to the South.
 Even with the Highwayman, it would be quite a trip across the Wasteland.
 But by that point Alessa had good geographical data in her PIP Boy, including settlements located more or less on the way.

-Alessandra now usually wears her ancestral sunglasses when appropriate.
+Alessandra now correctly wears her ancestral sunglasses when appropriate.

 Little change on that front – her personality cannot really evolve.